layilin/SP23-33852/_texts/sc-page046.md

 > VER.
 645. *on rapid Twilight's heel:*\] There is little or no twilight in the West-Indies.
 All the year round it is dark before eight at night.
 The dawn is equally short.

-[^f46n1]: Means buzzer in Spanish.
+[^f46n1]: Zumbadore means buzzer in Spanish.
 As Grainger explains in his note, he is referring to the Andean condor (*Vultur gryphus*).

 ---